knative/docs/docs/admin/serving/feature-flags.md

 When features and extensions are introduced to Knative, they follow a lifecycle of three stages:

 Alpha stage
-: Might be buggy.
-Enabling the feature may expose bugs.
+: Might contain bugs.
-: Support for feature may be dropped at any time without notice.
+: Support for the feature might be dropped at any time without notice.
-: The API may change in incompatible ways in a later software release without notice.
+: The API might change in a later software release in ways that make it incompatible with older releases without notice.
 : Recommended for use only in short-lived testing clusters, due to increased risk of bugs and lack of long-term support.

 Beta stage

-: The feature is well tested.
-Enabling the feature is considered safe.
+: The feature is well tested and safe to enable.
-: Support for the overall feature will not be dropped, though details may change.
+: Support for the overall feature will not be dropped, though details might change.
-: The schema and/or semantics of objects may change in incompatible ways in a subsequent beta or stable release.
-When this happens, we will provide instructions for migrating to the next version.
-This may require deleting, editing, or re-creating API objects.
-The editing process may require some thought.
-This may require downtime for applications that rely on the feature.
+: The schema and semantics of objects might change in incompatible ways in a subsequent beta or stable release.
+If this happens, instructions are provided for migrating to the next version.
+These types of changes might require you to delete, modify, or re-create API objects, and might require downtime for applications that rely on the feature.
-: Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases.
-If you have multiple clusters that can be upgraded independently, you may be able to relax this restriction.
+: Recommended for only non-business-critical uses because of the potential for incompatible changes in subsequent releases.
+If you have multiple clusters that can be upgraded independently, you might be able to relax this restriction.

 General Availability (GA) stage
 : Stable versions of the feature or extension are included in official, stable Knative releases.

 ### Feature lifecycle stages